UIC-CS484/assignment-2---final-project-repository-team-27/README.md

 The file that is run is the app.test.js present inside the containers folder.
 This basically checks if the app.js contains a div element with class name of 'App'.
 Although this seems like a basic test, it is absolutely vital, as this div element is the parent frontend element that contains everything.

+### `responsiveness`

+All the pages in the application are responsive to all layouts.